warigiasue89/Phase1_project/README.md

 ### profit gross analysis
 ![Gross profit and earnings](https://user-images.githubusercontent.com/125992952/224552071-65486276-ba11-42f4-b1e7-057b311607cd.png)

--The worldwide gross is significantly much more than the domestic gross and is it can be seen even for the profit generated after selling worldwide is much greater.
+- The worldwide gross is significantly much more than the domestic gross and is it can be seen even for the profit generated after selling worldwide is much greater.
 The cost of production doesn't change regardless of where the movie will sell.

 #####  profit gross analysis recommendation
--The movie made should target the global market to maximize on the profit since even when the market was domestic the cost of production remained the same.
+- The movie made should target the global market to maximize on the profit since even when the market was domestic the cost of production remained the same.

 ### Return On Investment
 - Return On Investments will help compare the potential profitability of different investment in this case being Movies production.